dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/quadratic-graphs/1-quad-functions.md

 {{% /details %}}

 Up until now, we have been mostly discussing linear functions and their graphs, which are, well, *lines*.
-Linear functions have degree of $1$, and they are fun to play with but it gets boring pretty quickly.
-We will take a next step and inquire into functions with degree of $2$: quadratic functions!
+Linear functions have a degree of $1$, and they are fun to play with, but it gets boring pretty quickly.
+We will take the next step and inquire into functions with a degree of $2$: quadratic functions!
 In this lesson, we will:
 - define a quadratic function.
 - define the general and vertex forms of a quadratic function.
 - describe the basic properties of the graph of $y=ax^2$.